romanejaquez/dartpad_workshop_starter/public/step_05/instructions.md

 ```

 Our structure should be all set.
 If you run this now through DartPad, you will see the ```FlutterAirSideBar``` in place, however if you stretch it, it shows all the time.

-How do we make it so it only shows when the screen is larger than ```mobile``` but only the icons, and show both icons and labels when larger than ```tablet```?
+How do we make it so it only shows when the screen is larger than ```mobile``` but only the icons, and show both icons and labels when the screen is larger than ```tablet```?

 Let's go back to the top of the structure of the ```FlutterAirSideBar``` widget.